FAQs

 What do I need to bleed my brakes?

-Generally, you’ll need the proper brake fluid specific to your brake model, a bleed kit, gloves, and basic hex and torx wrenches.
+You’ll typically need the correct brake fluid for your system, a compatible bleed kit, gloves, and basic hex or Torx tools.

 How do I figure out which kit to purchase?